-Your first inclination for retail therapy might be to hit the mall, but in Calgary, there's no need to limit yourself to suburban outlets.
+Your first inclination for retail therapy might be to hit the shopping centre, but in Calgary, there's no need to limit yourself to suburban outlets.
 In fact, you'll completely miss out on what makes shopping here fun if you do.
 Check out the city’s many distinctive shopping districts that make for an entertaining day of poking around and discovering that unique find...or two!
-Here's a rundown of some of the most popular places to get your shop on.
+Here's a run-down of some of the most popular places to get your shop on.

 17th Ave SW

-Calgary's go-to retail and entertainment district, 17th Ave (and its adjoining streets) is a pedestrian-friendly area complete with a lovely park for people watching while sipping locally roasted coffee and devouring a gourmet donut.
+Calgary's go-to retail and entertainment district, 17th Ave (and its adjoining streets) is a pedestrian-friendly area complete with a lovely park for people watching while sipping locally roasted coffee and devouring a gourmet doughnut.
 Whether you're after a touch of whimsy, high-end chic or just plain cool, you'll find it on 17th Ave.
-The street is a literal deluge of quirky, coveted and gorgeous clothing, home decor, jewelry, and even stationery.
+The street is a literal deluge of quirky, coveted and gorgeous clothing, home décor, jewellery, and even stationery.
 If you don't meet with shopping success here, you're not doing it right.

-One of the city’s oldest neighborhoods and home to Calgary’s original main street, Inglewood has morphed from an industrial hub to a vibrant shopping, restaurant and cultural scene.
+One of the city’s oldest neighbourhoods and home to Calgary’s original main street, Inglewood has morphed from an industrial hub to a vibrant shopping, restaurant and cultural scene.
 Known for its antique and vintage stores, it also has its share of contemporary furniture shops, contemporary art galleries, collectible glass, rug shops, clothing and kitchen boutiques and a step-back-in-time spice shop.
-Stop in at The Nash, a refurbished historic hotel, for one-of-a-kind cocktails and charcuterie.
+Stop in at The Nash, a refurbished historic hotel, for one of a kind cocktails and charcuterie.

 Stephen Avenue Walk

-A national historic site, Stephen Avenue Walk is a major downtown pedestrian mall with the distinctive character of a late-nineteenth-century retail streetscape.
+A national historic site, Stephen Avenue Walk is a major central shopping street with the distinctive character of a late-nineteenth-century retail street scape.
 Situated along 8th Ave SW (Stephen Avenue), it spans five blocks from 1 St SE to 4 St SW.
 Amidst a diverse mix of boutiques, galleries and department stores, you'll also find local vendors at kiosks sporting handmade and one-of-a-kind wares.
 If you're after some authentic cowboy duds, do not miss Riley & McCormick.
 Adding to the ambiance, buskers and musicians perform year-round while the summer stage features a changing roster of performers.
 When hunger takes over, try a beef or bison sausage from a street-corner hot dog cart – pile on the mustard and the sauerkraut!

-The city’s only downtown shopping center, the CORE is the ultimate luxury shopping experience.
+The city’s only central shopping centre, the CORE is the ultimate luxury shopping experience.
 Tour through 160 stores spanning several blocks without having to go outside.
-Popular high-fashion stores include the flagship Holt Renfrew (think Saks Fifth Avenue).
+Popular high-fashion stores include the flagship Holt Renfrew (think Selfridges).
 And not only is the shopping awe-inspiring, the CORE also features the largest point-supported structural skylight in the world.
-When you need to rest your feet, Devonian Gardens, Calgary's only indoor public park with 10,000 shrubs, fish-filled ponds and 550 tropical palm trees, is a literal oasis.
+When you need to rest your feet, Devonian Gardens, Calgary's only indoor public park with 10,000 shrubs, fish-filled ponds and 550 tropical palm trees is a literal oasis.

 Kensington has undergone some dramatic transformations, but has maintained its status as one of the best destinations in the city for shopping local.
 Want tea?
 Check.
-Candy?
+Sweets?
 Check.
-Skin care?
+Skincare?
 Check.
 The list goes on.
 Kensington is home to an eclectic mix of more than 250 shops and services offering everything from wine and cupcakes to contemporary furniture, books, art supplies and a fabulous toy store.
-It's all an easy walk stroll across the river from downtown.
+It's all an easy walk stroll across the river from the city centre.